 Pereira – Why buy real estate in Colombia´s coffee region now

 HalloCasa conducted the third interview with Benita Glück, the founder and managing partner of CafeteraTours, a travel agency based in Pereira, Colombia.
 CafeteraTours offers both individual trips and group travels.
-Benita will also talk about real estate investments in Pereira, Colombia.
+Benita will also talk about why to buy real estate in Colombia´s coffee region.

 HalloCasa: “Good morning, Ms Glück.
 We are happy to host you to talk with us about your story and how you ended up creating your own business in Colombia.
 Could you tell us how everything started?”